junxit/us-congress-bills-114/metadata.md

 - 2015-04-29 — Introduced in Senate
 - 2015-04-29 — Read twice and referred to the Committee on the Judiciary.
 (Sponsor introductory remarks on measure: CR S2532-2533; text of measure as introduced: CR S2533-2539)
+- 2015-05-07 — Committee on the Judiciary.
+Hearings held.
+- 2015-06-04 — Committee on the Judiciary.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2015-09-08 — Committee on the Judiciary.
+Reported by Senator Grassley with an amendment in the nature of a substitute.
+Without written report.
+- 2015-09-08 — Committee on the Judiciary.
+Reported by Senator Grassley with an amendment in the nature of a substitute.
+Without written report.
+- 2015-09-08 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 203.